ToniWonKanobi/theoveranalyzed.net/posts/2015/2/26/aapl-750b.md

-@@ Title=$AAPL: $750B
+@@ Title=$AAPL -- $750B
 @@ Date=2015-02-26 09:00
 @@ Link=https://medium.com/@johnolilly/aapl-750b-b0dfbf60e647
 @@ Description=Money, money.
-@@ Tags=Apple, business, industry
+@@ Tags=Apple, business, industry, history

-John Lilly recently wrote today on Apple's reaching $750B in market capitalization.
+John Lilly wrote recently on Apple's reaching $750B in market capitalization.
 And the most interesting part about it isn't so much how high Apple has soared, but instead, it is seeing how far them have come.

 The post-Jobs days at Apple were [the dark times](https://en.wikipedia.org/wiki/Apple_Inc.#1990.E2.80.9399:_Decline.2C_restructuring.2C_acquisitions).
 That Apple Computer, Inc. maintained enough of a following throughout those terrible years speaks *volumes* as to just how great the UI/UX must have been to garner such a loyal fanbase.